 How to make oatmeal pancakes

-Add the remaining ingredients, and process until smooth and combined.
+Step 3: Add the remaining ingredients, and process until smooth and combined.

-Cook according to desired method.
+Step 4: Cook in batches according to desired method.

 How to freeze pancakes

 If you have extras, these oatmeal pancakes freeze really well.
+Make them as-directed.

+Just let the cooked pancakes come to room temperature and then put them in a single layer in a freezer bag.
 If you need to do two (or more) layers, just separate the pancake layers with some parchment or wax paper.

 More pancake recipes!